C. J. Stroud: 2022 season

 Following a successful 2021 season, Stroud entered 2022 as one of the best players in college football, as well as the betting favorite to win the Heisman Trophy.
 On October 8, 2022, Stroud threw six touchdown passes against Michigan State, setting a conference record for “most six passing touchdown games in a career” (with 3), and passed Justin Fields to move to second place on the Ohio State career passing touchdowns list.
 Stroud and the Buckeyes once again came up short against rival Michigan in their annual meeting, this time losing at home in Columbus 45–23.
 Despite the loss, the Buckeyes were selected as the fourth and final team for the College Football Playoff.
 In the Peach Bowl semifinal against the top-seeded Georgia Bulldogs, Stroud had a strong performance, throwing for 348 yards and four touchdowns, but the Buckeyes lost 42–41, ending their season.
-At the conclusion of the regular season, he again was named a finalist for the Heisman trophy for his season.
+At the conclusion of the regular season, he led the NCAA with a passer rating of 177.7 and was again was named a finalist for the Heisman trophy.
 He finished third in the voting behind winner Caleb Williams from USC and Max Duggan from TCU.
 On January 16, 2023, Stroud announced that he would forgo his remaining two years of college eligibility and enter the 2023 NFL draft.